antarctica/oceancolor_downloader/README.md

 ##The plan

-1. Choice of SST or CHL-a
+1. Choice of SST or CHL-a, from SeaWiFS, AQUA and TERRA
 2. Choice of monthly, annual, daily or 8day
+3. output license information in download directory
+4. option to create custom composite from monthly data only.

 ##Implementation